 One of my friends once said that the reason why countries like Germany and France recovered speedily after the destruction caused by the Second World War is because their populations were educated.
 I don’t know if he’s correct; I still have to do some research to prove him wrong.

-Education coupled with libertarian economic policies are key to addressing the socioeconomic problems we face.
+Learning coupled with libertarian economic policies are key to addressing the socioeconomic problems we face.
 My opinion is that we need to stop thinking that to strengthen our education we should spend more money.

 There are serious changes we need to do.
 These changes should include encouraging citizens to invest in private education so that more and more of our children can have an opportunity to get decent education; instead of losing out on two weeks of school work just because members of the South African Democratic Teachers Union are on strike.